When it comes to your fitness goals, do you find yourself teetering between staying lean and bulking up? If so, you’re like so many others out there.

-While we can’t say that you will ever be able to only build 100% pure lean muscle mass as usually some fat gain is going to happen when you build muscle, the simple fact is that there is no need to go overboard.
+While we can’t say that you will ever be able to only build 100% pure lean muscle mass, as some fat gain is usually going to happen when you build muscle.
+However, the simple fact is that there is no need to go overboard.

 You definitely do not need to significantly raise your body fat percentage in order to build muscle.
 In fact, doing so can work against you.

 The leaner you are, the better your insulin sensitivity level will be, and this can translate to you gaining a higher percentage of muscle mass as opposed to fat mass.